wasp-lang/deploy-action/README.md

 You can specify the version of Wasp to use for deployment by setting the `wasp-version` input.
 If this is not defined, Wasp will default to using the latest version.

+### Setting a Working Directory

+You can specify the working directory for Wasp to deploy from by setting the `working-dir` input.
+If this is not defined, Wasp will default to using the current/default directory.

 ### Add the Action to your repo

 Create a file called `deploy.yml` in `.github/workflows` folder in your repo with this content: